-A school-centered, goal-directed, family supportive counseling service is provided to students who have emotional and behavioral characteristics that interfere with their ability to function at their highest academic and social levels.
-Services are based on students' needs and may include Behavior Modification, Group Psychotherapy, Individual Psychotherapy, Family Psychotherapy, Family Support, Psychosocial Rehabilitative Services, and Crisis Management.
+Rehabilitative Behavioral Health Services (RBHS) are student-centered, goal-directed, family supportive counseling services, housed within our schools, and are provided to students who have emotional and behavioral characteristics that interfere with their ability to function at their highest academic and social levels.
+Services are based on students' needs and may include Psychotherapy, Individual Psychotherapy.
+Behavior Modification, Group Psychotherapy, Family Support, Psychosocial Rehabilitative Services, and Crisis Management.
 The overall goals of services to students are to help them understand the meaning of their behavior so that they begin to address emotional needs and responses, and make positive changes, as well as to teach them to channel anxiety and aggression or other negative emotions appropriately and constructively.
-The students learn new skills and to monitor and adjust their own behavior and interactions with others, achieving greater gains academically and socially, with resulting increased achievement and attendance.
+The students learn new skills and to monitor and adjust their own behavior and interactions with others.
+This leads to greater gains academically and socially, with resulting increased achievement and attendance, and decreased discipline incidents.
 In addition, family support and guidance are provided to educate the caregivers about the effects of their attitudes and behaviors on their children and to give the families a stronger understanding of what is happening with their child.
-Families are aided in finding successful ways to interact with their severely emotionally and behaviorally challenged children.
+Families are aided in finding successful ways to interact with their children and promote positive and lasting changes.
+Currently, 98 RBHS counselors serve the students and families of Horry County Schools.

-Staff members are present in the schools five days a week during the school hours and beyond, if needed.
-Staff are an integral part of the school community and are involved in meetings regarding students (e.g., IEP, BIP, MDR), crisis situations that may involve children not involved with the program (as school administration expresses the need), and other non-academic programs (assemblies, special teams).
+Staff members are present in the schools five days a week during the school hours, and beyond, if needed.
+Staff members are an integral part of the school community and are involved in meetings regarding students (e.g., IEP, BIP, MDR), crisis situations that may involve children not involved with the program (as school administration expresses the need), and other non-academic programs (assemblies, special teams).
+Throughout the year, counselors and behavior interventionists are provided with the opportunity to participate in clinical professional development and training.

-During the 2019-2020 school year, RBHS provided the above listed services regularly in 54 schools and programs.
+During the 2022-23 school year, RBHS provided the above listed services regularly in 56 schools and programs.
 As part of a school team, RBHS staff assisted with the completion of threat and suicide assessments on a regular basis.
 The RBHS staff were called upon to provide homebased services to several students.
-Two Master of Social Work Interns from the University of South Carolina completed their field placements in the RBHS program.
-The RBHS Coordinators work closely with South Carolina Department of Education and Department of Health and Human Services to ensure compliance with state Medicaid standards.
+The RBHS Coordinators work closely with the South Carolina Department of Education and Department of Health and Human Services to ensure compliance with state Medicaid standards.